 Your fans and followers like being part of what you're creating.
 Their liking for your books can very easily turn into something more.

 ALLi's Self-Publishing 3.0 Campaign

-As part of ALLi’s Self-publishing 3.0 campaign, we have produced two badges which you are welcome to use on your website and elsewhere.
+As part of ALLi's Self-publishing 3.0 campaign, we have produced two badges that you are welcome to use on your website and elsewhere.